-Higher total nitrogen yields are seen on agricultural lands in the Tualatin basin while urban and forested lands have significantly less yield.
+Not surprisingly, higher total nitrogen yields are seen on agricultural lands in the Tualatin basin while urban and forested lands have significantly less yield.
 In the Yamhill, the relationship to land use is less apparent.
 Agricultural sub-basins have lower nitrogen yields than some forested higher elevation sub-basins.
-This is may be due to the organic nitrogen enrichment ratio parameterized lower in the Yamhill than in the Tualatin, resulting in lower levels of organic nitrogen being transported from the surface to streams along with colloidal sediment particles.
+This may be due to the organic nitrogen enrichment ratio parameterized lower in the Yamhill than in the Tualatin, resulting in lower levels of organic nitrogen being transported from the surface to streams along with colloidal sediment particles.

 Soluble phosphorus particles are transported with sediment particles along with surface runoff, and this pattern can be seen in the results for Yamhill where sub-basins with high sediment yields also have high phosphorus yields.
 Whether this pattern holds for Tualatin is difficult to determine with the indistinguishably small sediment yields.
 However, the higher levels of phosphorus originating from the agriculture dominated sub-basins means that the spatial patterns make intuitive sense.

+Any impacts of best management practices in the two study areas?
+Had they affected the different spatial patterns?
+How about background soils that naturally contain high phosphorus?

+Also notice that the spatial patterns of phosphorus and sediments are similar.
+Can you explain processes that results in these similar patterns?